MatthewRDangle/M44CampaignCompanion/readme.md

 To build a scenario see the [docs](docs/readme.md) located within the projects source code.
 Start with the readme file.
 To build a scenario will require the use of JSON or YAML.
 Writing these definitions is easy and examples will be provided for you.
-If the community likes this project, and it becomes popular, and fans demand a user interface for the scenario api, I will then create one.
+If the community likes this project, and it becomes popular, and fans demand a user interface for the definition api, I will then create one.
 Otherwise, for now, it's JSON and YAML files.

 ## Pre-release Build Disclaimer